AudioHackLab/live/ninjam/ninjam_installation_guide.md

 ## Introduction

 __NINJAM__ is a Client/Server software that allows you to play synchronized via the Internet.
 Any participant can listen to any other participant.
-Each user can also edit their own personal mix as they wish.
+Users can also edit his own personal mix as they wish.
 NINJAM is a software with “[Free Software](https://it.wikipedia.org/wiki/Software_libero) GNU GPL2” license to protect the four fundamental freedoms, it is cross-platform with clients available for Linux, Mac OSX and Windows.
 NINJAM uses OGG Vorbis audio compression to compress audio, then streams it to a NINJAM server, which can then stream it to the other people in your jam.
 This architecture requires a server with adequate bandwidth, but has no firewall or NAT issues.
 OGG Vorbis is utilized for its great low bitrate characteristics and performance.
 Each user receives a copy of other users audio streams, allowing for each user to adjust the mix to their liking, allowing each user to adjust the mix to their liking.

 ## How audio is synchronized?